robcarver17/pysystemtrade/docs/production.md

 ### Manual check of futures contract historical price data
 (Whever required)

-You should run these if the normal price collection
+You should run these if the normal price collection has identified a spike (for which you'd be sent an email, if you've set that up).

 Python:
 ```python